-For many parents, watching their child suffer from a lack of oxygen and develop conditions like cerebral palsy can be quite heartbreaking.
-But if the doctors could have prevented that in the first place, but were careless and negligent in their duties, then, the parents have the right to sue the doctors and file injury claims on behalf of their injured child.
+Watching your baby suffer from a lack of oxygen and develop conditions like cerebral palsy can be heartbreaking.
+But if the doctors or other healthcare providers negligently caused the situation, you have the right to file a malpractice claim and sue on behalf of your child.

-If you reside in Maryland, you need to speak with our experienced Maryland birth asphyxia attorney about your case.
-The Birth Injury Lawyers Group has access to skilled birth injury attorneys who are dedicated to helping parents get justice and recover compensation for their child’s birth injuries.
+If you reside in Maryland, you can speak with one of our experienced attorneys about your case.
+Our birth asphyxia lawyers in Maryland are qualified medical malpractice attorneys and are dedicated to helping parents get compensation for their child’s injuries.

 For a free legal consultation, call 1-800-222-9529

-- The medical practitioner owed your child and you an obligation to do their best in taking care of the child, but they failed in providing that.
+- The medical practitioner owed your child and you an obligation to provide a reasonable standard of care but failed to do so.

-- Because of their negligence, your child was asphyxiated or didn’t get enough oxygen when they born
+- Because of the practitioner’s negligence, your child was asphyxiated or didn’t get enough oxygen at birth.

-- That lack of oxygen led to severe health conditions like cerebral palsy and you and/or your child had to suffer some losses
+- That lack of oxygen led to a severe health condition like cerebral palsy, and you and your child suffered economic and non-economic damages.

-An experienced Maryland birth asphyxia lawyer can prove all three elements.
-The nature of these cases often requires meticulous investigations and thorough evidence gathering.
-As a result, your birth asphyxia attorney in Maryland may have to engage the services of expert witnesses, private investigators, and other relevant services.
+An experienced birth injury lawyer can prove all three elements.
+However, the nature of these cases often requires meticulous investigations and compelling evidence.
+As a result, your birth asphyxia attorney in Maryland may have to enlist the services of expert witnesses, private investigators, and other specialists.

-Cases like this are best handled by lawyers who are very familiar with them.
-This is because you need the ability of a seasoned birth asphyxia lawyer in Maryland to identify the nuances and delicateness that can determine whether you get the full financial compensation you require.
+Cases like this are best handled by lawyers familiar with them.
+That’s why you need a seasoned birth asphyxia lawyer in Maryland who can identify the nuances that can determine whether you get the full financial compensation you deserve.

 Life After a Birth Asphyxia Diagnosis

-So, the child may require consistent treatment for as long as necessary.
-Because birth asphyxia often leads to hypoxic-ischemic encephalopathy, which in turn, leads to conditions like cerebral palsy, children who have to live with these conditions may require the following:
+Perinatal asphyxia often leads to hypoxic-ischemic encephalopathy, leading to conditions like cerebral palsy.
+Children who have to live with these conditions may require the following:

 - Assisted mobility